 15) Crushed red pepper, cayenne pepper and paprika – Excellent source of anti-oxidants.
 Red peppers contain capsaicin, a natural inflammation reducer.
 They may help you lose weight also.

 You might also pick up basil, tarragon, sage, cardamom pods and star anise.
-Although I prefer fresh herbs and spices, I substitute dried for convenience.
+Although fresh herbs and spices are ideal, substitute dried for convenience.
 After you have a well-stocked spice rack, try making this delicious and easy treat:

 Authentic Masala Chai